cooperability/django-for-professionals/README.md

     - Step order almost doesn't matter since all are needed for signup to work
     - Vincent recommends urls -> views -> templates workflow
 ### 7. Static asset configuration for CSS, JS, images, Bootstrap
+  - for local dev, the Django webserver automatically serves static files with minimal configuration required.
+They can be placed in an app-level directory called `static`
+    - however, because most projects reuse static assets across apps, the more common approach is a base-level `static` directory folder with all files
+  - Thus when we eventually push our code to both GitHub and Heroku these empty directories will not appear which can cause problems in deployment when collectstatic is run.
+To avoid this we add an empty file to each empty directory.
+  - by default, for local usage, all static files are at `http://127.0.0.1:8000/static/`
+  - built-in `staticfiles` app that ships with django in the INSTALLED_APPS ships with a quick helper view whiich serves files locally for development, and automatically searches for a `static` directory within each app
+    - or set the value: `STATICFILES_DIRS = [BASE_DIR / "static"]`
+  - static assets must be explicitly loaded into templates using {% load static %} e.g. css must be explicitly loaded to be displayed
+  - `collectstatic` - In a production environment, it is far more efficient to combine all static files into one location and serve that in a single, larger HTTP request. `collectstatic` does this for us, but requires the `STATIC_ROOT` and `STATICFILES_STORAGE` configuration in `settings.py`
+    - When `collectstatic` is run locally, it combines all available static files defined by STATICFILES_DIRS and places them in a directory defined as `STATIC_ROOT`.
+For this project, we set `STATIC_ROOT` to be the base directory with the name staticfiles.
+    - `STATICFILES_STORAGE` is the file storage engine used.
+By default, implicitly set to `django.contrib.staticfiles.storage.StaticFilesStorage`, but we make that explicit for this project.
+    - finally, run the terminal command `python manage.py collectstatic` to execute
+  - BOOTSTRAP can be installed locally or used via a CDN, recommended.
+Much better to deliver a cached version of Bootstrap's compiled CSS and JS to our project.
 ### 8. Advanced user reg; email-only login & social auth via `django-allauth` 3party package
 ### 9. environment variables
 ### 10. email; adding a dedicated 3party provider